ThemeBoy/SportsPress/readme.txt

 == Description ==

 Add schedules, results, league tables, player profiles and statistics to your team or league site with SportsPress.
-It is designed to work with virtually every WordPress theme, and includes several language translations.
+It uses core WordPress markup syntax and is designed to work with virtually every theme.
+Several language translations are included.

 = Features =
 * Team Profiles